The Rocky Horror Show: Background and original production

-As an out-of-work actor in London in the early 1970s, Richard O'Brien wrote The Rocky Horror Show to keep himself busy on winter evenings.
-Since his youth, he had developed a passion for science fiction and B horror movies; he wanted to combine elements of the unintentional humour of B horror movies, portentous dialogue of schlock-horror, Steve Reeves muscle films, and fifties rock and roll into The Rocky Horror Show.
-A major theme running throughout the musical is transvestism, which according to O'Brien was not originally meant to be as prominent as it ended up being.
-He conceived and wrote the play set against the backdrop of the glam era that had manifested itself throughout British popular culture in the early 1970s; he has stated "glam rock allowed me to be myself more", allowing his concept to come into being.
+Richard O'Brien wrote The Rocky Horror Show between acting jobs in the early 1970s.
+Since his youth, he had a passion for science fiction and B horror movies; he wanted to combine elements of the unintentional humour of B horror movies, the portentous dialogue of schlock-horror, and aspects of Steve Reeves muscle films, transvestism, and 1950s rock and roll into The Rocky Horror Show.
+He conceived and wrote the play during the glam rock fad in British popular culture and has said: "glam rock allowed me to be myself more".

-O'Brien took a small portion of his unfinished Rocky Horror to Australian director Jim Sharman, who decided he wanted to direct it at the small experimental space Upstairs at the Royal Court Theatre in Sloane Square, Chelsea, London, which was used as a project space for new work.
-Sharman had received considerable local acclaim as the director of the original Australian productions of Hair and Jesus Christ Superstar.
-He went to London to direct the first British stage production of Superstar, during which he met O'Brien, who had played King Herod for just one performance.
-Sharman brought fellow Australians Nell Campbell and long-time scenic designer partner Brian Thomson into the production.
+O'Brien took a small portion of his unfinished draft of the show to Australian director Jim Sharman, who decided he wanted to direct it at the small experimental space Upstairs at the Royal Court Theatre in Sloane Square, Chelsea, London.
+Sharman had met O'Brien in London when he directed the first British stage production of Jesus Christ Superstar and had selected O'Brien from the chorus to play King Herod for one stand-in performance.
+Tim Curry ran into O'Brien in London, who told Curry to talk to Sharman and gave him the script; Curry recalled thinking: "Boy, if this works, it's going to be a smash."
+The original creative team included costume designer Sue Blane and musical director Pete Moss.
+Michael White was brought in to produce the show.
+In rehearsal, the working title was They Came from Denton High, but it was changed just before previews at the suggestion of Sharman to The Rocky Horror Show.

-Star Tim Curry recalled his first encounter with the script:

-I'd heard about the play because I lived on Paddington Street, off Baker Street, and there was an old gym a few doors away.
-I saw Richard O'Brien in the street, and he said he'd just been to the gym to see if he could find a muscleman who could sing.
-I said, "Why do you need him to sing?" [laughs] And he told me that his musical was going to be done, and I should talk to Jim Sharman.
-He gave me the script, and I thought, "Boy, if this works, it's going to be a smash."

-The original creative team was then rounded out by costume designer Sue Blane and musical director Richard Hartley, although Pete Moss would later take over as musical director.
-Michael White was also brought in to produce Rocky Horror.
-As the musical went into rehearsal, the working title for it became They Came from Denton High, but it was changed just before previews at the suggestion of Sharman to The Rocky Horror Show.